 With the draft coming up at the end of the month, we will offer up a breakdown of players at positions of need for the Dallas Cowboys.

-ESPN Insider rank: No. 1 running back, No. 11 overall
+ESPN Insider rank: No. 5 defensive tackle, No. 29 overall

 Scouting report: He is strong.
 He can lock out his arms to keep blockers at a distance and then slide them out of the way to make a tackle.
 Against Indiana, he stood a guard up in the hole, read which with way Tevin Coleman was trying to go and made the tackle.

 What the Cowboys need from a tackle to take early is some pass-rush ability.
 He has some pretty good feet and moves.
 Did I mention he’s strong?
 He clubbed the left tackle and buckled the guy.
 That’s strong.
 He played the tilt nose on a number of occasions and was able to penetrate early to make a tackle for loss on Coleman.
 But there were too many times where the linemen were able to ride him out of the play in that spot to create creases.
 There were times he made it too easy to be blocked.

 He had a slow start against Nebraska, standing up off the snap.
 He came up with a big tackle on a quarterback scramble, disengaging from the lineman to allow just a short gain.
 He was able to power his way through the line to create some pressure, hitting the quarterback on a pass that was intercepted and returned for a touchdown.
 He was untouched twice by Nebraska’s line and came up with a tackle for loss on the quarterback and a pressure.